konveyor/enhancements/enhancements/tackle/tackle-git-maven-integration/README.md

 ##### GC001

-*As an Architect I want to be able to define per application or at bulk whether new changes in a repository are acquired via a pull or by performing a full clone on each analysis.*
+*As an Administrator I want to be able to manage global Git configuration.*

 ##### GC002

-*As an Administrator I want to be able to manage global Git configuration.*
+*As an Administrator I want to be able to define the default behavior for whether new changes in a repository are acquired via a pull or by performing a full clone on each analysis.*

 ##### GC003

-*As an Administrator I want to be able to define the default behavior for whether new changes in a repository are acquired via a pull or by performing a full clone on each analysis.*
+*As an Administrator I want to be able to configure if insecure Git repositories can be consumed.*

 ##### GC004

-*As an Administrator I want to be able to configure if insecure Git repositories can be consumed.*

-##### GC005

 *As an Architect I want to be able to associate a Git repository to an application.*